trungleduc/ipyflex/docs/source/usage.rst

 .. image:: images/ipyflex-widget-window.png

 - The widget menu can be opened by the *add widget* button, it contains the keys of the widget dictionary defined in the constructor of *FlexLayout*.
 The *Create new* item in the widget menu is always available, it will be detailed in the next section.
-- Right-click on the section name will give users options to show or hide the widget tab bar of this section.
+- Right-click on any widget will give users options to show or hide the tab bar of this widget.
 - Users can customize the layout of a section by using drag and drop on each widget.
 The widgets can also be resized by dragging their borders.
 - Users can change the name of the widget tab by double-clicking on the tab name.